 - Stata: Generate .do file templates that will import, re-shape, and label your data automatically.
 The templates also convert dates and times into Stata’s internal format and provide a system for safe merging and correcting of incoming data.

 - Google Sheets: Stream collected data from your server to Google Sheets and integrate directly to other visualization and analysis tools.
-Create your own dashboards, tables, and charts that update automatically, and embed them on other websites.
+Create your own data visualization dashboards, tables, and charts that update automatically, and embed them on other websites.
 Read more about how to use Google Sheets for real-time monitoring and evaluation and visualization.

 - Zapier: Connect your data to hundreds of external systems, including Salesforce, G Suite, Office 365, Twilio, Power BI, SMS/IVR, and more via Zapier, a web automation tool for creating processes, triggering events, and sending data.